lucasdupin/game-theory-of-life/project_report.md

 ![Game of life](https://upload.wikimedia.org/wikipedia/commons/e/e5/Gospers_glider_gun.gif)

 This project will breath fresh air into this problem.
-Also using a small set of rules, we are building a cell automata that isn't passive to its environment anymore, but learns how it behaves, just by living, and does what we do best: live and reproduce.
+Also using a small set of rules, we are building a cell automata that isn't passive to its environment anymore, but learns how it behaves, just by existing, and does what we do best: live and reproduce.

 ### Problem Statement
-It's clear that the Game of Live succeed in its goals of generating complex patters and emerging self organization, but it doesn't grasp the most intricate aspects of life, such as evolution and free will.
+It's clear that the Game of Live succeed on its goals of generating complex patters and emerging self organization, but it doesn't grasp the most intricate aspects of life, such as evolution and free will.
 It's complicate to say that a being will behave exactly the same over and over, without ever learning what hurts or pleases him.

 Having this in mind, more existential problems were given.
 These are the rules that guide the life of a being: